feluxe/aioexec/README.md

     )
 ```

-It works the same Threads:
+It works the same for Threads:

 ```python
 import asyncio as aio